-The company has a group structure with Irwin Mitchell Holdings Limited sitting above Irwin Mitchell LLP and a number of subsidiaries.
+The Irwin Mitchell Group consists of Irwin Mitchell Holdings Limited, the parent company of Irwin Mitchell LLP, and a number of subsidiaries.
 It has an established office network covering England.
-Irwin Mitchell Scotland LLP is a separate Scottish legal practice regulated by the Law Society of Scotland and has an office in Glasgow.
+Irwin Mitchell Scotland LLP is a separate Scotlish legal practice regulated by the Law Society of Scotland and has an office in Glasgow.